ivedants/Music-Playlist-Generation-using-Twitter-account-post-history-and-Sentiment-Analysis/README.md

 ### Song Lyric Data

-For our ML and Deep Learning Models for Senti- ment Analysis of song lyrics, we used Billboard Hot 100 dataset from 8/2/1959 - 6/22/2020.
+For our ML and Deep Learning Models for Sentiment Analysis of song lyrics, we used Billboard Hot 100 dataset from 8/2/1959 - 6/22/2020.
 For the NLTK VADER Sentiment Analyzer, we collected the data of 100 most popular songs of the British rock band, Coldplay by simply calling it from the Genius Lyrics API.

 ## Approach